SALEHIN10009/Blood-bank-donation-app/README.md

 # Blood-bank-donation-app
-# We work as a team for the project.
+# I work as a team for the project.